icanteven-code/alpha-grid/README.md

 To overwrite these default variables you need to define your own values after the `agrid.css` is added.
 This is the whole control you have with simple css.

 ### Customizing breakpoints - SASS
-You have also the possibillity to overwrite and change the responsive prefixes - change the breakpoints, remove, add or completely rename the casses.
+You have also the possibility to overwrite and change the responsive prefixes - change the breakpoints, remove, add or completely rename the classes.
 This can be done **only via SCSS** -  load the SASS version `/dist/agrid.scss` and then you will have access to extend the SASS variables and have even more control.
 This requires you to have your own SASS compiling step in your app.

 SASS Example
 ```